szkkng/kengo-dev/posts/dial-customization.md

 };
 ```

 I will start with an explanation of getSldierLayout().
 This member function implements the process of setting the positional relationship and size of the slider and text box.
-The modern dial we will create have a text box in the center, so we will implement it as shown below:
+The dial we will create have a text box in the center, so we will implement it as shown below:

 ```c++
 #include "CustomLookAndFeel.h"